nehamanghnani01/nehamanghnani01/README.md

 🏆 _[Semifinal Results](https://aicyberchallenge.com/) (August 11 2024) - One of the Top 7 teams (Team name - 'all_you_need_is_a_fuzzing_brain') proceeding to Finals, which is to be held in August 2025_

+### Journey from Scratch to Production - BlueSecures Android Platform, Oct 2020 - Jul 2023
+- Founding Software Engineer for the B2B SaaS product BlueSecures for secure and private official messaging.
+- Incorporated MVVM architecture, shifted codebase from Java to Kotlin, to enhance stability and easy code maintenance.
+- Code refactors and efficient root cause analysis to reduce recurring code bugs by 70%.
+- Involved in end-to-end development of business features and collaborated with cross functional teams to deliver the product on time.
+- Promoted to Senior Software Engineer, and led a team of 5 engineers through the bi-weekly sprints ensuring timely feature delivery.

 🌱 Learning
 -
 - Data Structures and Algorithms, Logic Building (checkout my [leetcode](https://leetcode.com/u/neha_manghnani/) profile!)